On global smooth solutions to the 2D isentropic and irrotational Chaplygin gases with short pulse data: Introduction

-Motivated by the strategy of D. Christodoulou in \cite{C2}, we start to construct the solution $\phi$ of \eqref{1.9} in $A_{2\dl}$.
-Note that although the main results in \cite{C2} concern the finite time blowup of smooth solutions to the 3-D compressible Euler equations, which seem to be different from our goal to establish global smooth solution to \eqref{1.9}-\eqref{i0}, yet we can still make full use of the idea in \cite{C2} to verify whether the outgoing characteristic surfaces collapse since the intersection of characteristic surfaces will lead to the formation of singularities of smooth solutions and further correspond to the formation of shock waves, as indicated in other studies for global existence of smooth solutions to the compressible Euler equation \cite{CF:book,Xin,Xu-1,Xu-3,Xu-4}.
-In this process, one of the key elements is to derive the suitable time-decay rates of the solution $\phi$ in $A_{2\dl}$ under some suitable coordinate transformation.
-Due to the slower time-decay rate of solutions to the 2-D wave equation, we need to introduce some new auxiliary energies and carry out some delicate analysis on the related nonlinear forms by utilizing the distinguished characters of the resulting new 2-D quasilinear wave equations satisfying the first and second null conditions as well as the totally linearly degenerate condition.
-This is rather different from those in \cite{C2} and \cite{J} for the 3D small data solution problem with the genuinely nonlinear condition.
+As in \cite{Ding4}, motivated by the strategy of D. Christodoulou in \cite{C2}, we start to construct the solution $\phi$ of \eqref{1.9} in $A_{2\dl}$.
+However, due to the slower time decay of solutions to the 2-D wave equation, we need to introduce some new auxiliary energies and carry out very elaborate analysis on the related nonlinear forms by utilizing the distinguished characters of the resulting new 2-D quasilinear wave equations satisfying the first and second null conditions.